WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 **Raises**

-An exception is raised if 'Raw' is not a key of the `path_names` dictionary provided.
+An exception is raised if 'raw' is not a key of the `path_names` dictionary provided.

 An exception is raised if the sample data cannot be loaded.